i1li/PyHTCC_web/README.md

 **Passive Hysteresis (Rest Cycle Tolerance)** is the amount of degrees tolerated beyond setpoint, which system rests to before switching back to active/run cycle.

-Typical or "neutral" hysteresis doesn't differentiate between active & passive, splitting the hysteresis setting evenly in both directions of setpoint.
+Typical hysteresis is neutral, not differentiating between active & passive, splitting the hysteresis setting evenly in both directions of setpoint.

 **Hysteresis Example:**  With Temp set at 72 degrees, Active Hysteresis at 1, and Passive Hysteresis at 2: